Jessica Barber, Ph.D. Lecturer. Virginia Commonwealth University, 2012.

 methodologies include cognitive tasks, neuroimaging, TMS, and study of neuropsychological patients.

 Stella Felix Lourenco, Ph.D.
-Assistant Professor.
+Associate Professor.
 University of Chicago, 2006.

 Research Interests: Spatial perception and cognition, which includes geometric coding in young